sebastian-engelke/graphicalExtremes/README.md

 simulation algorithms and statistical inference methods for multivariate Pareto distributions on graphical structures.

-Furthermore contains implementations of statistical methods from Engelke and Volgushev (2022), Röttger et al. (2021), Engelke et al. (2022), and Hentschel et al. (2022), as well as datasets from Asadi et al. (2015) and Hentschel et al. (2022).
+Contains also implementations of statistical methods from Engelke and Volgushev (2022), Röttger et al. (2021), Engelke et al. (2022), and Hentschel et al. (2022), as well as data sets from Asadi et al. (2015) and Hentschel et al. (2022).

 ## Installation